 CLS Rule 25: No longer used.
-[Note: In an earlier version of this standard, this rule stated "The accessibility of a property's accessors shall be identical."
-However, that rule was removed. end note]
+[Note: In an earlier version of this standard, this rule stated "The accessibility of a property and of its accessors shall be identical."
+The removal of this rule allows, for example, public access to a getter while restricting access to the setter. end note]